Scrappyz/CLI/README.md

 }
 ```

-3. **Initialize the valid subcommands and flags:** Each subcommand will have its own set of flags.
-Use the [setValidSubcommands()](docs/CLI/Setters/setValidSubcommands.md) method to declare the valid subcommands and use [setValidFlags()](docs/CLI/Setters/setValidFlags.md) to declare their flags.
+3. **Initialize the available subcommands and flags:** Each subcommand will have its own set of flags.
+Use the [addSubcommands()](docs/CLI/Modifiers/addSubcommands.md) method to declare the available subcommands and use [addFlags()](docs/CLI/Modifiers/addFlags.md) to declare their flags.
 All flags need to be prefixed with a `-` for single character flags and `--` for string flags.
-It is important to declare the available subcommands first before setting the available flags to avoid scoping issues.
+Once the subcommands and flags have been declared, initialize them with the [init()](docs/CLI/Modifiers/init.md) method.
 ```
+#include <iostream>
 #include "cli.hpp"

 int main(int argc, char* argv[])